aleshaleksey/fansys23/03-movement-exploration.md

 In addition, a traveller can move faster than their global movement speed (see "[Walking](#walking)" below), however the SP dice/ HP cost is applied at shorter intervals.

 ### Difficult Terrain
 It is common when adventuring to find less than ideal terrain.
 Loose, rocky ground or turbulent waters are typical examples.
 Movement speed is halved over this kind of terrain.
-Most entities cannot "sprint" in these conditions and if they try to run, must make a DC12 [SKILL] check or fail to progress (critical failure means falling prone).
+Most entities cannot "sprint" in these conditions and if they try to run, must make a Threshold=12 "[Acrobatics](05-skills.md#acrobatics)" check or fail to progress (failure with snake eyes means falling prone).

 ### Walking
 Most entities with a "walk" speed can: